Great Stand on the Ugra River: Campaign

 On 6–8 October Akhmed moved his troops up to the Ugra.
 Fighting began at one o'clock on the eighth and continued for almost four days.
-All attempts to cross the river failed, largely because of Russian firearms and because the river was wide enough to make Tatar arrows ineffective.
+Attempts to cross the river failed, largely because of Russian missiles, and because the river was wide enough to make Tatar arrows ineffective.
 The battlefield extended five kilometers along the Ugra from its mouth westward.
-Akhmed withdrew two versts (kilometers) south to a place called Luza (location?).
+Akhmed withdrew two versts (kilometers) south to a place called Luza.
 He then tried to secretly move his troops to a place called 'Opakhov', but his movement was detected and the crossing blocked.
-Ivan began negotiations with Akhmed which led nowhere but gave Ivan time to bring up more troops.
-Both sides spent the next month watching each other across the river, this being the standoff proper.
+Ivan began negotiations with Akhmed, which led nowhere, but gave Ivan time to bring up more troops.
+Both sides spent the next month watching each other across the river.

 It was getting late in the season and both sides knew that once the river froze solid it would no longer be a barrier.
 Akhmed could concentrate his forces and break the thin Russian line at any point.
 Ivan's best plan was to pull back and concentrate his force.
-On 26 October Ivan began moving troops from the Ugra northeast to Kremenskoye and then east to Borovsk.
+On 26 October Ivan began moving troops from the Ugra northeast to Kremenets and then east to Borovsk.
 Here he had a good defensive position to protect Moscow and could strike in any direction if Akhmed chose to advance.
-Ahmad expected Casimir IV Jagiellon to join him with Lithuanian reinforcements, but as Casimir faced a revolt at home, he never showed up.
+Akhmed expected Casimir IV Jagiellon to join him with Lithuanian reinforcements, but Casimir faced a revolt at home and never came.
 Instead of advancing, on 8 November Akhmed began to withdraw.
 News of the retreat reached Ivan on 11 November.
-On his retreat, Akhmed raided 12 Lithuanian towns, including Mtsensk.
+In his retreat, Akhmed raided twelve Lithuanian towns, including Mtsensk.
 His son Murtaza raided some villages south of the Oka until the Russians drove him off.
 On 28 November Ivan returned to Moscow.
 In January 1481 Akhmed was killed by Ibak Khan.